About the Reserve

 Full Bio

-Communications Manager Holly Renehan grew up among the tall pines, hurricanes and mosquitoes of the Florida panhandle, where her parents made her spend most of her childhood outdoors.
+Communications Manager Holly Renehan grew up among the tall pines, hurricanes, and mosquitoes of the Florida panhandle, where her parents made her spend most of her childhood outdoors.
 She earned creative writing degrees from Rhodes College and Florida State University before becoming a journalist in New Orleans, where she covered nonprofits, banking, restaurants, music, and sports.
 She taught writing at Florida State University and Tallahassee Community College and has also worked as a freelance book editor.
-She is passionate about storytelling and connection with nature, and is tripping-over-herself happy to combine those two loves in her job at SHR.
-When she’s not writing about trees, you can find her hiking in the forest, cooking, petting dogs, hatching a plan to bring all her favorite music heroes to the Reserve, and forcing her own daughters to go outside.
+When she’s not writing about trees and nature, you can find her hiking in the forest, cooking, petting dogs, hatching a plan to bring all her favorite music heroes to the Reserve, and forcing her own daughters to go outside.

 Partners